ManojChandran/demo-for-students/README.md

 ```
 ## CLONE

+Below repo provides a practical AWS ec2 webserver implementation.
+Its created for learning purpose and cover all the basic steps needed to provision infrastruture in AWS.

 clone the repo, using git command.
 ```
 $ git clone https://github.com/ManojChandran/demo-for-students.git
 ```

 ## Set AWS account
+As a pre-requisit for the learning, get a free tier AWS account.
+The AWS provider offers a flexible means of providing credentials for authentication, we have used `Environment variable` method.

 By default, Terraform can detects AWS credentials set in our environment and uses them to sign requests to AWS.
 That way we don't need to manage credentials in your applications.
 The set your credentials in the following environment variables:

 AWS_ACCESS_KEY_ID / AWS_SECRET_ACCESS_KEY /AWS_SESSION_TOKEN (optional)